 Looking to make the most out of your visit to the City of Canals?
 Here is our ultimate guide to spending a day in Venice.

-Spending a day in Venice is a must-do when exploring Italy.
+Spending a day in Venice is a must-do when exploring Italy, considering all the Venice tourist attractions.
 Famous across the world for winding canals, breathtaking gondola rides, and mouthwatering delights, Venice is the perfect place to spend just 24 hours.

 Approximately five million people visit this magical city every year, and for a good reason.
 Spanning over 100 islands, this city is like something out of a fairytale.
 A visit to Italy’s most picturesque city is undoubtedly a bucket list experience.